-One of the purposes of our bankruptcy system is to give people who have had financial issues a fresh start.
-To that end, no bankruptcy is going to leave a debtor (someone who files for bankruptcy) destitute.
-The debtor and their dependents will always be left with the basics for a new start.
-That will include furniture, clothing, household goods, a car, and equity in a home.
+One of our bankruptcy system's purposes is to give people who have had financial issues a fresh start.
+To that end, no bankruptcy judge is going to leave a debtor (someone who files for bankruptcy) destitute.
+Bankruptcy proceedings always leave the debtors with the basics for a new start, such as furniture, clothing, household goods, a car and equity in a home.

 The property that you're allowed to keep in a bankruptcy case is called exempt property.
-The bankruptcy code requires that you affirmatively claim those exemptions so the court and your creditors will know what property you intend to keep.
+The bankruptcy code requires that you claim those exemptions, so the court and your creditors will know what property you intend to keep.

 Congress has also passed a set of federal exemptions.
-Depending upon where you live and file for bankruptcy, the law of the state may permit you to only use the state exemptions as opposed to the federal exemptions.
-For example, in California, you may only choose state exemptions and not federal exemptions.
-But in Texas, you can choose whether to apply the Texas state exemptions or the federal exemptions.
+Depending upon where you live and file for bankruptcy, the state's law may permit you to use the state's exemptions instead of the federal ones.
+For example, in California, there are no state exemptions, just federal.
+Texas allows you to choose whether to apply state or federal exemptions.

 Bankruptcy Schedule C